HereIsMuhammad/hybrid-cli-ai/README.md

 ## 🛡️ Safety Note

 This tool can execute AI-generated shell commands directly (with `--run` or after confirmation).
-Always review the suggested command before running it especially for destructive operations like delete, format, or killing processes.
+Always review the suggested command before running it, especially for destructive operations like delete, format, or killing processes.
 Avoid `--run` with vague or ambiguous prompts.

 ## 🤝 Contributing